NBISweden/workshop-reproducible-research/docs/conda.md

     If you are doing the tutorials by running a Docker container on your Windows machine, Conda will already be installed for you.
 You can then skip this section and go directly to the practical exercise.

 !!! attention
-    If you already have installed conda but want to update, you should be able to simply run `conda update conda` and skip the installation instructions below.
+    If you already have installed conda but want to update, you should be able to simply run `conda update conda` and subsequently `conda init`, and skip the installation instructions below.

 * Go ahead and install Conda as described below. **Be sure to download the correct file for your OS**.